Return To C3 Headlines Main Page

 1. Climate change is always happening and will continue to do so.
 It is the natural order.
+No denial.

 4. The CO2-induced warming will be minimized by natural negative climate feedbacks.
 The climate's natural feedbacks will overwhelm any positive feedbacks induced by humans.

 5. There has been modest warming from CO2 since the 1970's, ending in the late 1990's.
 Since 1998, there has been essentially a flattening of temperature increases.

 6. Global warming has not been "accelerating" as alarmists contend.
 Official climate models continue to project a speculative acceleration of warming that is simply counter to all empirical measurements.

 7. Recent global warming was not "unprecedented," as warming during the 1930's was similar, and the warming during the Mid-Holocene/Minoan/Roman/Medieval periods were greater and longer.